 Quad here to stay: Leaders underline endurance of grouping

-This spirit of reaffirming Quad’s continued presence was then reflected in the Wilmington declaration.
+The spirit of reaffirming Quad’s continued presence was then reflected in the Wilmington declaration

 When PM Narendra Modi, US President Joe Biden, Australian PM Anthony Albanese and Japanese PM Fumio Kishida stepped out for a family photo of Quad leaders on Saturday afternoon right before the summit commenced, a reporter asked Biden if the Quad will survive beyond November.

-Putting an arm around Modi, with a smile, Biden said, “Way beyond November.
+Putting an arm around Modi, with a smile, Biden said: “Way beyond November.
 Way beyond November.”
-Modi laughed and gave a thumbs up sign.
-Not only would he host the next summit in India, Modi will also become the most senior leader who has stayed at the helm the longest in the group of four democracies that has changed the architecture of the Indo Pacifi.
+Modi laughed and gave a thumbs-up sign.
+Not only would he host the next summit in India, Modi will also become the most senior leader who has stayed at the helm the longest in the group of four democracies that has changed the architecture of the Indo-Pacific.

+Over a packed 24 hours after landing in US, Modi attended the Quad summit where all leaders produced a declaration that employed the strongest language so far expressing concerns about China’s actions in the South and East China Seas without mentioning China, unveiled an ambitious cancer moonshot initiative, and expanded security cooperation in the maritime domain.
+Modi and Biden agreed on a set of substantial deliverables in the bilateral domain, including the first-ever national security semiconductor fab to set up in India in 2025 with the support of the US military and a pact on developing alternate supply chains for clean energy.
+Modi then arrived in New York where, on Sunday afternoon, he addressed close to 15,000 Indian-Americans in a Long Island arena, denoting the unparalleled people-to-people ties between the two countries.

 This then also became the key theme of the opening statements of the leaders at the summit.
 Modi, Biden, Kishida, Albanese and US Secretary of State Antony Blinken sat around a table inside the high school.
 Behind Modi were external affairs minister S Jaishankar, foreign secretary Vikram Misri, and Indian ambassador to the US Vinay Kwatra among other officials.
 Behind Blinken were US national security adviser Jake Sullivan, deputy Secretary of State Kurt Campbell, US ambassador to India Eric Garcetti, and US ambassador to Australia Caroline Kennedy among other officials.

+Biden said, “Quad is here to stay”.
+But after reporters left, when he assumed discussions were private, Biden was caught in a hot mic moment where he was heard expressing concern over China’s activities in the region, offering a flavour of the real discussions inside the group.
+“Make no mistake.
+We see this as a change in tactic, not a change in strategy.
+At least from our perspective, we believe Xi Jinping is looking to focus on domestic economic challenges..and buy himself some diplomatic space, in my view, to aggressively pursue China’s interest.”
+China, Biden added, continued to “behave aggressively”, across the “South China Sea, the East China Sea, South China, South Asia and the Taiwan Straits”.
+“At the same time, we believe intense competition requires intense diplomacy,” Biden said.

-In his remarks, Modi hailed Biden’s contribution to Quad, and declared that Quad wasn’t against anyone else.
-“All of us support a rules based international order, respect for sovereignty and territorial integrity and peaceful resolution of all disputes.
-A free, open, inclusive and prosperous Indo Pacific is our shared priority and shared commitment…Our message is clear.
+In his public remarks, Modi hailed Biden’s contribution to Quad, and declared that Quad wasn’t against anyone else.
+“All of us support a rules-based international order, respect for sovereignty and territorial integrity and peaceful resolution of all disputes.
+A free, open, inclusive and prosperous Indo-Pacific is our shared priority and shared commitment…Our message is clear.
 Quad is here to stay, to assist, to partner and to complement.”

 And the declaration said, “Altogether, our four countries are cooperating at an unprecedented pace and scale.
 Each of our governments has committed to working through our respective budgetary processes to secure robust funding for Quad priorities in the Indo-Pacific region to ensure an enduring impact.
 We intend to work with our legislatures to deepen interparliamentary exchanges, and encourage other stakeholders to deepen engagement with Quad counterparts.
 We look forward to the next Quad Foreign Ministers’ meeting hosted by the United States in 2025, and the next Quad Leaders’ Summit hosted by India in 2025.
 The Quad is here to stay.”

 That was clearly the big message from Wilmington.
-Quad retains its flexibility, as the shift in venue from India to the US at a pretty late juncture in the diplomatic calendar showed, but it is also steadily moving towards institutionalisation and permanence as a feature of international political system.
+Quad retains its flexibility, as the shift in venue from India to the US at a pretty late juncture in the diplomatic calendar showed, but it is also steadily moving towards institutionalisation and permanence as a feature of the international political system.
+But as Biden’s hot mic moment, and the substantial deliverables that focused on maritime security and technology showed, the big geopolitical message from Quad was that four democracies remained deeply concerned about China’s behaviour and saw working together as an important way to deal with it.